News & Events

 Carrie Gallaway, CFP®, CeFT®

-It’s that time of year, college students are returning to campus, high school students are shopping for decorations for their lockers, and elementary school kids are picking out new pencil cases and notebooks.
-The start of the new school year is upon us.
+It’s that time of year, college students are back on campus, high school students got their new lockers, and elementary school kids are settling into the new routine.
+A new school year is upon us.

 As the parent of a rising 6th grader, I was recently struck by the fact that my daughter only has three first days of school before she’s off to high school.
 After that thought, I promptly realized that she only has seven first days of school before college.